RUAA Grant Program

 Winter Grant Cycle

-Grant funds are available for initiatives and programming aligned with the RUAA Strategic Plan and these core areas:
+Grant funds are available for new initiatives that address these programming priority areas:

 - Career/Professional Development

-- Philanthropy in partnership with the Rutgers University Foundation
+- Fostering Philanthropy (in partnership with Rutgers University Foundation)

 Post-Project Impact Summary